 Any text at Eagle Totem is copyrighted by the contributor of that text (as indicated in each article by-line).
 Contributors are free to reuse and allow others to reuse their work, or not, as they see fit.

-You can reach us at email@example.com.
-Or, call (734) 985-0530.
-Or,just leave a comment on this page; we’ll remove it after reading, though it may briefly be publicly viewable.
+You can reach us at email@example.com or firstname.lastname@example.org.
+Or call (734) 985-0530.
+Or, just leave a comment on this page; we’ll remove it after reading, though it may briefly be publicly viewable.

 Your first comment will be held for moderation.
 After you have had one comment approved, subsequent comments will not need approval unless they trip the spam filter.
 If it seems that a comment adds nothing to the conversation and exists only to post a link, especially to a commercial site, it will probably be removed.
 Also, if your comment consists exclusively of name-calling directed at a specific individual, it may be removed.
 Otherwise, I tend to err on the side of allowing comments.
 This policy may change if it gets to be a problem, so be cool.